Church of Caucasian Albania: Initial Spread of Christianity in Caucasian Albania

-Shortly after Armenia adopted Christianity as its state religion (301 AD), the King Urnayr went to the See of the Armenian Apostolic Church to receive baptism from St. Gregory the Illuminator, the founder and first Catholicos of Armenia.
+Shortly after the Christianization of Armenia in 301 AD, Urnayr, the Arsacid king of Caucasian Albania, went to the See of the Armenian Apostolic Church to be baptized by Gregory the Illuminator, the founder and first Catholicos of the Armenian Apostolic Church.

-After Urnayr's death, the Caucasian Albanians requested that St. Gregory's grandson, St. Gregoris, lead their church.
-St. Gregoris had been ordained bishop of Caucasian Albania and Iberia at age 15 and traveled through those lands preaching Christianity.
+After Urnayr's death, the Caucasian Albanians requested that Gregory the Illuminator's grandson, Grigoris, lead their church.
+Grigoris had been ordained bishop of Caucasian Albania and Iberia at age 15 and traveled through those lands preaching Christianity.
 He built Caucasian Albania's third known church in the city of Tsri, in Utiķ.
-During his stay in the land of the Maskout in northeast Caucasian Albania, St. Gregoris was attacked by an angry mob of idol worshipers, tied to a horse and dismembered.
-His remains were buried near the Amaras Monastery (presently in the Martuni Province of the Nagorno-Karabakh Republic) built by his grandfather in the canton of Haband in Artsakh.
+During his stay in the land of the Maskout in northeast Caucasian Albania, Grigoris was attacked by an angry mob of idol worshipers, tied to a horse and dismembered.
+His remains were buried near the Amaras Monastery built by his grandfather.

-In probably the early 5th century, a local bishop by the name of Jeremy translated the Holy Bible into the language of the Caucasian Albanians, i.e. the Old Udi language.
+In probably the early 5th century, a local bishop by the name of Jeremy translated the Bible into the Caucasian Albanian language (Old Udi).
 The earliest extant excerpts of translations of parts of the Bible into Old Udi come from the 7th century, and were based mostly upon Armenian translations.
-These translations were commissioned probably by King Javanshir.
+These translations were commissioned probably by Juansher.

 Struggle with Persian Zoroastrianism

-According to the 5th century Armenian historian Yeghishe Vardapet, in the year 450 the Sassanid King of Persia King Yazdegerd II ordered the highest nobles in Caucasian Albania, Armenia, and Georgia to come to his capital in Ctesiphon for the purpose of compelling their conversion to Zoroastrianism.
+According to the 5th century Armenian historian and vardapet Elishe, in 450 the Sasanid king of Persia Yazdegerd II ordered the highest nobles in Caucasian Albania, Armenia, and Georgia to come to his capital in Ctesiphon for the purpose of compelling their conversion to Zoroastrianism.
 Prior to going, representatives from all three nations vowed to each other that they would never relinquish their faith.
-Although while in Ctesiphon the nobles relented, were showered with gifts, and sent back to their lands accompanied by Zoroastrian priests to establish the religion in their respective nations, upon returning home these nobles were spurred by popular sentiment to hold more firmly to their Christian faith and rebel against King Yazdegerd II under the leadership of Armenian General Vardan Mamikonyan.
-The united Christian nations of Caucasian Albania, Armenia, and Georgia lost at the Battle of Avarayr in 451; however, at least part of the Caucasian Albanian nation has remained Christian to some degree even through modern times.
+Although while in Ctesiphon the nobles relented, were showered with gifts, and sent back to their lands accompanied by Zoroastrian priests to establish the religion in their respective nations, upon returning home these nobles were spurred by popular sentiment to hold more firmly to their Christian faith and rebel against King Yazdegerd II under the leadership of the Armenian noble Vardan Mamikonian.
+Vardan Mamikonian was killed, and the revolt was defeated, at the Battle of Avarayr in 451.
+The king of Caucasian Albania, Vache II of Albania, converted to Zoroastrianism.

-In the mid-5th century, under King Vache II, Caucasian Albania shortly adopted Zoroastrianism due to Persian influence.
-The return to Christianity resulted in a war between Persia and Caucasian Albania, during which Vache II lost his heir.
-Neither side won; eventually Peroz I, the King of Persia from 457 to 484, offered Vache II peace and the right to remain a Christian, but only if Vache would allow his mother and wife, who were both Persian and Zoroastrian by birth, to return to their homeland.
-Vache complied, and lived the rest of his life in solitude.
+Around 457 AD, Vache II took advantage of a dynastic dispute between Peroz I and Hormizd III to declare independence and re-convert to Christianity.
+Vache's rebellion ended when Peroz offered him peace and the right to remain a Christian, but only if Vache would allow his mother and wife, who were both Persian and Zoroastrian by birth, to return to their homeland.
+Vache complied, abdicated, and lived the rest of his life in solitude.
+Caucasian Albania was left kingless from 462 to 485.